 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-This report provides an overview of Romania’s fast-developing telecommunications market, covering regulatory developments, major players and fixed-line infrastructure, and offering a variety of operational and financial statistics as well as a range of subscriber forecasts to 2024.
+This report provides an overview of Romania’s fast-developing telecommunications market, covering regulatory developments, major players and fixed-line infrastructure, and offering a variety of operational and financial statistics as well as a range of subscriber forecasts.
 The report also covers the mobile voice and data markets, including profiles of the major operators, updates on spectrum auctions and regulatory developments.
 In addition, the report provides insights into the growing broadband market, covering technologies, the major players and market developments.

 UPC Romania, RCS&RDS, Telekom Romania, Vodafone Romania, Orange Romania, Digi Mobil